BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Selected models

 Several machine translation models that support at least 50 languages were considered.
-Two with the highest output quality were selected: NLLB-200 and small-100.
+Two with the best output quality were selected: NLLB-200 and small-100.
 These models support around 200 and 100 languages, respectively.
 NLLB-200 comes in 600M, 1.3B and 3.3B variants.
 Although the implementation is identical, NLLB-200-1.3B was chosen for balance in quality, size and performance.
 The small-100 is based on the M2M100-418M model that did not meet the quality expectations and small-100 also has the benefit of smaller size.

 More capable models exist, but resources are a limiting factor.
 For example, NLLB-200-3.3B takes roughly 15 GB of storage.
 Loading such a model into memory during inference is not feasible on most personal computers.
 Quantization was used to significantly reduce the storage and memory requirements without degrading the precision too much.
 Available CTranslate2 quantized NLLB-200 comes at 1.3 GB and requires around 2 GB of memory.
 My own quantization of small-100 was done using **bitsandbytes** as per the Hugging Face [tutorial](https://huggingface.co/docs/transformers/en/quantization/bitsandbytes).
 Its quantized size is approximately 600 MB.